-- Provide brief description of applicant's prior training and research experience - Specific career development activities and coursework planned - Outline how mentoring will be delivered and the role the mentor(s) will play in the applicant's development - Discuss how the applicant's career development will be monitored (such as specific milestones, etc.) - Provide your mentoring experience/history

-Letters of Recommendation are important and should address the candidate's competence and potential to become an independent investigator.
+- Provide brief description of applicant's prior training and research experience - Specific career development activities and coursework planned - Outline how mentoring will be delivered and the role the mentor(s) will play in the applicant's development - Discuss how the applicant's career development will be monitored (such as specific milestones, etc.) - Provide your mentoring experience/history potential to become an independent investigator.
 Two of the three recommendation letters should be from individuals not directly involved in the research study, but who are familiar with the applicant qualifications, training, and interests.
-(Please note that the Letter of Recommendation authors are identified as referees in Proposal Central.)